For Truth Simply Take a 180

 And so,

 and they don't, and BLM knew that.
+And

+it was systematic racist.
 And that started a lot, that set a lot of things in motion, Jack, that have really hurt people.

-And one of them was the defund the police movement that was championed by BLM and boomerang back on the inner city and the African-American community, mostly elderly African-Americans or young African-Americans or children or babies that have been casualties or collateral damage or deliberately preyed upon.
+And one of them was the defund the police movement that was championed by BLM and boomerang back on the inner city and the African-American community, mostly elderly African-Americans or young African-Americans or children or babies that have been casualties or collateral damage or deliberately preyed upon

-And the police have made cost of benefit analyses where they will not go into the inner city because they feel it's a lose, lose, lose, lose situation.
+by career criminals that have been let out.
+And the police have made cost-to-benefit analyses where they will not go into the inner city because they feel it's a lose, lose, lose, lose situation.

+I go in there, I could get shot.
 I go in there to save my life, I could shoot somebody.

-If I shoot somebody, I'm all done because they're going to demonize me and so I'm not going to go in there.
+If I shoot somebody, I'm all done because they're going to demonize me.
+And so I'm not going to go in there.

+And that's added to the problem.
 And so I can't think of any one good thing that BLM has done.

 And they don't really,

 again, they started on the lie of Trayvon Martin and Ferguson.
+They furthered that lie.

+They cashed in.
 They took the money.

 They called anybody a racist who objected.

 So All Lives Matter became a racist thing.
+White Lives Matter became a racist thing.

-And it's all predicated, again, on the premise that because of the history of slavery in the South and Jim Crow in the South and racism throughout the United States, that even Here we are
+And it's all predicated, again, on the premise that because of the history of slavery in the South and Jim Crow in the South and racism throughout the United States, that even here we are

-And many of the victims are people who are not white, and nobody will talk about it.
+the truth is that three to four to five percent of the population are committing 55 percent of violent crime, and many of the victims are people who are not white, and nobody will talk about it.

-And BLM was a contributor to that with their defunding the police advocates.
+And BLM was a contributor to that with their defunding the police advocates,

-Victor, we don't give assignments here, but to me, the best roughly one hour of truth-telling on race in America, Black Lives Matter, et cetera, is Eli and Shelby Steele's documentary from about
+on race in America, Black Lives Matter, et cetera, is Eli and Shelby Steele's documentary from about

-And it's not only about the Michael Brown case, which was exploited by BLM, but then Shelby looks at how, you know,
+two years ago, three years ago, What Killed Michael Brown?
+It is so empirical, and it's not only about the Michael Brown case, which was exploited by BLM, but then Shelby looks at how, you know,

 I really recommend folks find it on Amazon.

-I think people should watch that, and I think they should go back and read things that Shelby Steele and Tom Soule have written.
+I think people should watch that.
+And I think they should go back and read things that Shelby Steele and Tom Soule have written.

 Two colleagues at the Hoover Institution.